CROSS-EXAMINING YOUR COUNSEL

 - Will you represent me on appeal if we lose?

-The next issue to explore with your attorney is his or her familiarity with the Internet.
-There are two types of people these days: Those who have adopted the web lifestyle, and those who have not.
-Does your lawyer have a website?
-Does he know what a cgi script is?
-A TGP, or metatags?
-Do you want to pay for him to learn?
+The next issue to explore with your attorney is his or her familiarity with the Internet and possibly mobile applications.
+Does your candidate for legal counsel speak your language, or will you have to provide an education (on your dime)?
+Does your lawyer run a website, or a blog?
+Is he or she active in social networking?
+Has the lawyer developed any software or mobile applications himself?
 This is not a field for attorneys who dabble.
-The bottom line is that you want an attorney who is “connected”, and I don\\\'t mean that in the sense it was used 50 years ago.
+The bottom line is that you want an attorney who is “connected”, and I don't mean that in the sense it was used 50 years ago.
 It is a well-publicized fact that most lawyers experience job dissatisfaction.
-Many are looking to switch practice areas to something that is perceived to be more exciting or cutting edge.
+Many are looking to switch practice areas to something that is perceived to be more exciting or “sexy.”
 While there will always be room in this industry for talented, dedicated attorneys who are willing to fight for the First Amendment, be careful of the lawyer who is shopping around for the next distraction.

 You should also question your attorney regarding the depth of his or her knowledge about the common legal issues affecting the adult Internet industry.
 These issues, like the Internet itself, are constantly evolving, and your attorney must stay on top of the changes in caselaw and legislation affecting your business on a daily basis.